Staying Connected With Aging Parents: Meaningful Ways to Support Them From Afar

 What matters most is not the activity itself, but the sense of togetherness it creates.

-5. Know When Distance Is No Longer Enough
+When Is Long Distance Caregiving No Longer Enough?

 Key Takeaway